ppp-linkdown and ppp-linkup do not handle SLAAC, DHCP6 and DHCP-PD correctly

 Improved versions of these scripts addressing these issues solve these problems in my environment.
 Pull requests against master and RELENG_2_2 will follow shortly.

-#7 Updated by Martijn Coenen over 3 years ago
+#7 Updated by Martijn Coenen almost 4 years ago

 I think this broke dhcpc6 for me on PPPoe; when I boot my system, there appears to be a race conditon where both rc.bootup and the new ppp-ipv6 script attempt to dhcp6 configure the pppoe interface.
 This results in dhcp6c being started twice, and the responses generated by my ISP get ignored with an "XID mismatch" message.
 It seems checking the pid file has an inherent race condition that is kind of hard to fix.